Nairn Transport Company: Nairn Eastern Transport Company Limited

 In 1926, the brothers took over the Eastern Transport Company and merged it with Nairn.
 They sold the new company to English and French investors and Norman Nairn became managing director of the new entity which from 20 September 1926 became incorporated with limited liability as the Nairn Eastern Transport Company Limited.

 Routes

 The main route was Damascus to Baghdad but local troubles and commercial opportunities often involved variations.
 After the Druze Revolt of 1925, a new route was required around the troubled area, Beirut-Haifa-Jerusalem-Dead Sea-Amman and Rutbah.
-This involved five-mile long stretches of lava bed which was very destructive of the cars.
-A better route of 650 miles was found of Beirut-Homs-Palmyra-Rutbah-Baghdad.
-Eventually the original route was reinstated.
+This involved five-mile-long stretches of lava bed which was very destructive to the cars.
+A better route of 650 miles was found, Beirut-Homs-Palmyra-Rutbah-Baghdad.
+Eventually, the original route was reinstated.

-By 1927, the brothers had made nearly 4000 crossings and carried 20,000 passengers and 4,500 sacks of mail.
+By 1927, the brothers had made nearly 4,000 crossings and carried 20,000 passengers and 4,500 sacks of mail.